cristiantobol/developer-toolcamp/session_02_github.md

     <img src="./resources/session_02_clone_ssh.png" alt="Clone with SSH"
     width="342" height="158" />

-1. Copy the path displayed.
+1. Copy the path displayed that starts _git@github..._

 1. Open a terminal and navigate to the folder you want to clone the repository into.